-A medical emergency is the sudden and unexpected onset of a condition or an injury that requires immediate medical or surgical care.
+A medical emergency is an injury or the sudden and unexpected onset of a condition requiring immediate medical or surgical care.
 Some problems are emergencies because, if not treated promptly, they might become more serious; examples include deep cuts and broken bones.
-Others are emergencies because they are potentially life-threatening, such as heart attacks, strokes, poisonings, gunshot wounds, or sudden inability to breathe.
+Others are emergencies because they are potentially life-threatening, such as heart attacks, strokes, poisoning, gunshot wounds, or sudden inability to breathe.
 There are many other acute conditions that the Plan may determine are medical emergencies - what they all have in common is the need for quick action.